 While all this can seem scary, there is no need to be paranoid; it’s a matter of clearly understanding the law and its implications.
 The Registrar‘s Office staff is available to provide guidance for any situation.

-If you need to find out if a student has signed a privacy release to discuss information with parents or other individuals, please call the Records Office.
+If you need to find out if a student has signed a privacy release to discuss information with parents or other individuals, please call the Office of the Registrar.

 Frequently Asked Questions

 How do I verify if a student has signed a Privacy Release Form (FERPA Form)?

 Just call the Office of the Registrar and we can verify if the student has for you.
 We can not disclose any educational records without this form being signed.

 Parents often inquire about their student's performance.
 What rights do they have in terms of access to student information?

 This can be an extremely frustrating area for parents of traditionally aged students, particularly if the parents are paying the bills.
 Nonetheless, all FERPA rights transfer from the parent to the student when the student either reaches the age of eighteen or moves into post-secondary education, regardless of age.
 This means that you may not discuss anything about students with parents or spouses, unless you have advance written consent from the student explicitly stating what information you may share, or the student is physically present with the parent for a discussion meeting.